Problem Gambling - Do You Play Games, or Do Games Play You?

 Call a Problem Gambling Helpline or Visit a Helpful Website for Assistance

-Below are a few help lines you can call, if you feel the need for assistanceL
+Below are a few helplines you can call if you feel the need for assistance.

 National Council on Problem Gambling (Canada)